Skip to content

 if aperture.occulting:

-raise TypeError("AberratedApertures can not be occulting.")
+raise TypeError("AberratedApertures cannot be occulting.")

 if isinstance(aperture, Spider):

-raise TypeError("AberratedApertures can not be spiders.")
+raise TypeError("AberratedApertures cannot be spiders.")

 # Set Aperture